Nick Palatas

 Nicholas Edward Palatas (born January 22, 1988) is an American actor.
 Palatas has appeared in short films including The Erogenous Zone, Love, and Air We Breathe and has been in several ads.
 In 2009, he played Norville "Shaggy" Rogers in the film Scooby-Doo!
 The Mystery Begins and reprised the role in Scooby-Doo!
 Curse of the Lake Monster which aired in October 2010.
 A newcomer to the Scooby-Doo series, Palatas took over for Matthew Lillard.
 Palatas is of Slovakian, English and German descent.

 Personal life

 Palatas married his wife Marissa Denig in 2012.
 Denig filled for divorce from Palatas in 2017; the divorce was finalized in 2019.
+Palatas began dating Mary Armstrong of Columbus, Ohio in 2024.
+The couple married at St. John Lutheran Church in Dublin, Ohio in January 2025.